Turn in Applications to:

 407 N Main Street

-Note: Computers or laptops will be available at UCPS School Nutrition Services (407 North Main Street, Suite 100, Monroe NC 28112) for you to complete an online application.
+Note: Computers or laptops will be available at UCPS School Nutrition Services (407 North Main Street, Suite 100, Monroe NC 28112) AND all UCPS school front offices for you to complete an online application.
 Please note that a limited number of paper applications will also be available at your child's school.

 Your child is eligible for free meals through the USDA's Community Eligibility Provision (CEP) program if they attend one of the following schools: